These easy protein cookies are the perfect way to incorporate protein and healthy fats: super quick to make and wonderfully versatile!

 Variations

-Who wants vegan protein cookies, can also use a purely plant-based product (which, however, unfortunately often taste very special 😉).
-As an egg substitute could then serve half a very ripe banana.
+If you're aiming for vegan protein cookies, you can use a plant-based protein powder (though they often have a distinct taste 😉).
+A great egg substitute here is half a very ripe banana.

-Should you now feel like making more fitness snacks yourself, I recommend my protein bars, the peanut butter balls or the protein muffins.
-All low-carb, gluten-free - and delicious.
-I promise!
+If you’re in the mood for more homemade fitness snacks, I recommend my protein bars, peanut butter balls, or protein muffins.
+All are low-carb, gluten-free—and delicious.
+Promise!

 Similar Recipes

 Do you like my sugar-free protein cookies?
-Then you should definitely have a look at these yummy peanut butter protein balls or my flourless low carb waffles which are super quick and easy to make.
+Then don't miss these tasty peanut butter protein balls or my flourless low-carb waffles, both super quick and easy to whip up.

 See you soon!